 There are a number of ways to share your work and stay up-to-date.

-Other Creators or Explorers in your organisation can edit or update your workbooks and views if they have been given access to your projects.
+Other Creators or Explorers in your organisation can edit or update your workbooks and views if they have been given access to the project where the workbook is located.
 Access is controlled by your site's administrator, who can set project permissions, move content between projects and change a user's role.
 If you've saved your data source, those users can connect to your data and use it to create new workbooks.

 Share Views and Insights